DataStax-Examples/astra-gatsbyjs-starter/README.md

 # Astra/Gatsby.js Starter

-## How to get started:
+## 🚀 How to get started:
 1. Create an [Astra account](https://astra.datastax.com/register), database, and keyspace.
-2. Add some sample data to your Astra database using the CQL console:
+2. Add some sample data to your Astra database using the Astra CQL console:

 ```sql
     USE test; // Assuming your keyspace is named test